PoisotLab/ms_metaweb_transfer/manuscript.md

 by a donation from the Courtois Foundation.
 CB was awarded a Mitacs Elevate Fellowship no. IT12391, in partnership with fRI Research, and also acknowledges funding from Alberta Innovates and the Forest Resources Improvement Association of Alberta.
-M-JF acknowledges funding from NSERC Discovery Grant and NSERC CRC RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
-BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master’s scholarshipTP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.
+M-JF acknowledges funding from NSERC Discovery Grant and NSERC CRC.
+RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
+BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master’s scholarship.
+LP acknowledges funding from NSERC Discovery Grant (NSERC RGPIN-2019-05771).
+TP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.

 # References